 By the terms of Alfred Nobel’s will the Nobel Prizes in Physics and Chemistry have been awarded by the Academy since 1901.
 The awarding ceremony takes place on 10 December, the anniversary of Alfred Nobel’s death.
 Each prize can be shared by three laureates at the most.
 The Laureates are announced here and at Nobelprize.org every year in mid-October immediately after they have been chosen.
 Since 1969, the Academy also awards the Sveriges Riksbank Prize in Memory of Alfred Nobel, which is presented at the menu Prize in Economic Sciences.

 Why have the Laureates received the world’s most prestigious prize?
-Posters explaining the prize contributions in physics, chemistry and economic sciences are produced annually in several languages and distributed to schools and scientific institutes in many countries.
-Free copies can be ordered from the Academy's reception desk by e-mail firstname.lastname@example.org, or phone +46 86739500.
+Posters explaining the prize contributions in physics, chemistry and economic sciences are produced annually in Swedish and English.

-In connection with the awarding ceremonies in December each year, the Nobel Prize and Economics laureates hold their prize lectures.
+In connection with the awarding ceremonies in December each year, the Nobel Prize and Economics Laureates hold their prize lectures.
 Since 1999 the lectures available on the Internet at Nobelprize.org.
 The official Nobel Lectures by this year's Laureates in Physics, Chemistry and Economic Sciences will be held at Aula Magna in Stockholm, December 8, and will be webcast live here at kva.se and be available as video on demand at KVATV.